mrtuxa/CaptchaGenerator/README.md

 	     }
      }
 ```
+Here is a quick example snippet in Java
 ```java
      public void ExampleUsage() throws IOException {
         // declare references to the background and noise file and the output file